-40. Broadcasting service is not a telecommunication service.
+33. Broadcasting service is not a telecommunication service.
 However telecommunication services are used to transmit its broadcast signal.
 Telco provides transmission services to television and radio broadcasters to extend the broadcast range.
 The transmissions may be between studios, or to microwave or satellite dishes.
 Broadcasters are required to pay GST on the charges for these transmission services.

-Content services
+Content application services

-41. Content service is a supply of content provided through messaging service and is accessable either on mobile access device or fixed access device.
+34. Content application service is a supply of content provided through messaging service and is accessable either on mobile access device or fixed access device.
 The charge for the contents is imposed over and above the standard network charges of the messaging services

-42. Content service is not a telecommunication service.
-However Telco is directly involved with content services for delivery of contents and the imposition of charges for the content.
-These contents are provided either by third party Content Providers or by the in-house server of Telco.
-The Content Providers and Telco will share the revenue of the services
+35. Content application service is not a telecommunication service.
+However Telco is directly involved with content application services for delivery of contents and the imposition of charges for the content application service.
+These contents are provided either by third party content providers or by the in-house server of Telco.
+The content application providers and Telco will share the revenue of the services.

-43. Even though content service is not a supply of telecommunication services, supply of content is taxable service.
-Thus, principle rules of GST are applicable for imposition of GST on content hosting services.
-Based on the mechanics of content services, the Content Provider is the supplier of the services whereas Telco acts as an agent in his name as the supplier by providing the content, telephony network and billings for the services to the customer.
+36. Even though content service is not a supply of telecommunication services, supply of content is taxable service.
+Thus, principle rules of GST are applicable for imposition of GST on content application services.
+Based on the mechanics of content services, the content services provider is the supplier of the services whereas Telco acts as an agent in his name as the supplier by providing the content, telephony network and billings for the services to the customer.
 Hence the imposition of GST on content service is subjected to GST at standard rate.